albybarber/create-adobe-plugin/README.md

 # create-adobe-plugin

 Create Adobe Plugin is an tool that makes it easy to start developing Adobe plugins.
 It offers a CLI and configuration options to get you started.
-Currently it supports Adobe Premiere Pro.
+Currently it supports Adobe Premiere Pro and OSX.

 ### Installation and CLI usage